 What Distinguishes a Single Bet?

 The concept behind this type of bet can be explained in just one sentence.
 In a single bet, you bet on the outcome of a specific event.
 Due to its simplicity, it allows numerous new bettors to start with a positive sports betting experience.
 Even lesser experienced bettors can start making some money here with their limited betting knowledge.

-A single bet can be placed at any bookmaker.
+A single bet can be placed at any online bookmaker.
 You select your preferred sporting event and choose how much you want to bet.
 The most common example is betting on the outcome of a betting match.
 In most cases, a single bet is one of the following: